 Drug Abuse and Addiction in College

-Experts are calling on universities to address the drug abuse issues on campus due to the fact that drugs are more readily available on college campuses and students are more susceptible to use.
+Drug abuse and addiction is a significant problem for college students.
+Experts are calling on universities to address the drug abuse issues on campus because drugs are more readily available on college campuses, and students are more susceptible to use.

 Drug Abuse for Academic Performance Enhancement